SAP/openui5-docs/docs/Meta_Model_for_OData_V4_7f29fb3.md

     ```

-Alternatively it can be called on an annotation holding an `[edm:Path](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752658)` to a property when it is called in the context of an entity type.
+Alternatively it can be called on an annotation holding an <code><a href="http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752658">edm:Path</a></code> to a property when it is called in the context of an entity type.
 This is typically the case when iterating over a `com.sap.vocabularies.UI.v1.LineItem` annotation of an entity type and asking for value help on the data fields.
 See the example regarding `LineItem` of `BusinessPartnerList` \(the relevant parts are repeated here\):

 ``` xml